Qualifying For Mortgage For Non-Permanent Residents

 Lenders will require a valid work visa from non-permanent residents which is valid for at least one year.

 - If the work visa from non permanent residents are valid for less than one year, a letter from the employer will be required with the verbiage that the employer is going to retain the employee and that the likelihood of future employment is likely

 - The verbiage in the letter also needs to state that the employer is likely to extend the work visa

-- There are conventional mortgage lenders who do have their own lender overlays where Employer Authorization Document, also known as EAD, is not honored as a valid document in approving a conventional mortgage loan
+- There are lenders who do have their own overlays where Employer Authorization Document, also known as EAD, is not honored as a valid document in approving a conventional mortgage loan

-The Federal Housing Administration, FHA, will insure residential mortgage loans from non permanent residents as long as the mortgage loan borrower has the proper paperwork and document to work legally in the United States as evidenced by an EAD, also known as the Employment Authorization Document issue by USCIS.
+The Federal Housing Administration, FHA, will insure residential mortgage loans from non permanent residents.
+This holds true as long as the borrower has the proper paperwork and document to work legally in the United States as evidenced by an EAD, also known as the Employment Authorization Document issue by USCIS.

-- Mortgage loan borrowers who are currently United States residents as a refugee or asylee resident status granted by USCIS are granted eligibility to work in the United States and the Employment Authorization Document is not required in these circumstances
+- Borrowers who are currently United States residents as a refugee or asylee resident status granted by USCIS are granted eligibility to work in the United States and the Employment Authorization Document is not required in these circumstances

 FHA Guidelines mandates that the Employment Authorization Document is a requirement.

 - Work permits and/or work visas are not enough